filipsPL/autowx2/README.md

 # hardware requirements

 - usb dvbt dongle, like RTL2832 DVB-T tuner
 - antenna good enough to capture the signal of your interest.
 For antenna dedicated for capturing NOAAs telemetry, see a [simple 137 MHz V-Dipole](https://www.rtl-sdr.com/simple-noaameteor-weather-satellite-antenna-137-mhz-v-dipole/), for example.
-When you want to use the script _also_ for other applications (capturing APRS signals, using `dump1090` for tracking airplanes), any broadband antenna should be good.
+If you want to use the script _also_ for other applications (capturing APRS signals, using `dump1090` for tracking airplanes), any broadband antenna should be good.

 # system requirements